finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ReconciliationsApi apiInstance = apiFactory.build(ReconciliationsApi.class);

         ReconciliationsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ReconciliationsApi.class);
         ReconciliationRequest reconciliationRequest = new ReconciliationRequest(); // ReconciliationRequest | The specifications of the inputs to the reconciliation try {
+            // uncomment the below to set overrides at the request level
+            // ReconciliationResponse result = apiInstance.reconcileGeneric(reconciliationRequest).execute(opts);

             ReconciliationResponse result = apiInstance.reconcileGeneric(reconciliationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {